FamilySearch/pewpew/guide/src/config/common-types/templates.md

 take the form of the syntax `${tag:content}`, where `tag` is a single character identifying the source that data should be read from, and content describes what data should be read from the source.

+If a literal `'$'` character is needed, either top-level or inside an interpolation, it can be escaped with a double `$$`.
+This is particularly relevant for the `json_path()` expression helper function.

-Depending of the field in the config file, the resulting string may then be parsed into some other data type (such as a Duration).
+Depending on the field in the config file, the resulting string may then be parsed into some other data type (such as a Duration).

 ## Template Sources